pretorben/sweet-libs/readme.md

 - Who is on the team

 **NO LATER THAN 5:00PM:** The issue must be updated to include...
-- A link to the your main repository
+- A link to your main repository that contains a `readme.md` and code
 - A comfort score (out of 5)
 - A reference to any particular sections of your code that you would like the instructors to review, and specific questions to guide instructor feedback